 Article ID: 2025229 Last updated: 26 July 2018

 When running AccountEdge on High Sierra, MacOS 10.13 (or later) you may see a message about AccountEdge not being optimised for your Mac.

 The message does not indicate that AccountEdge is not compatible with your Mac.
 Instead, it indicates that AccountEdge is a 32-bit product, rather than 64-bit.

 As Apple says in the article linked to the message "You may continue to use 32-bit apps with your Mac today.
 Using 32-bit software has no adverse effects on your data or your computer.”

 While AccountEdge is currently a 32-bit application, the development team has been hard at work on a 64-bit version.

-Apple announced that their next MacOS (likely due for release late 2018) will continue to support 32-bit applications, but that the following MacOS (suspected launch in 2019) will be 64-bit only.
+Apple announced that their next MacOS 10.14 Mojave (due for release late 2018) will continue to support 32-bit applications, but that the subsequent MacOS (expected launch in late 2019) will be 64-bit only.
 We fully expect AccountEdge to be compliant with all future MacOS releases and to be 64-bit in alignment with Apple’s timeline.

 You can read Apple's statement on the transition to 64-bit in the following article: